cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | Concept hierarchy | Cannot infer taxonomic relationships | Rule engines or structured ontologies |
 | Deductive logic | Cannot perform logical inference | Direct LLM prompting with structured chain-of-thought |

-The most dangerous variant of this is what I call the **Event-to-Concept gap**: the source text describes an event, but the user's query asks about a derived concept that requires computation.
+The highest-risk variant is the **Event-to-Concept gap**: the source text describes an event, while the query asks for a derived concept that requires computation.

 | Text (Event) | Query (Concept) | Typical Embedding Similarity |
 |--------------|-----------------|---------------|